Curtis Michael Faith has positioned himself as the most successful TurtleTrader (see more).

 This is false.

-For example, Curtis Faith started a money management firm called Acceleration Capital with Yuri Plyam that quickly tanked.
+Curtis Faith started a money management firm called Acceleration Capital with Yuri Plyam that quickly tanked.
 Faith talked about that firm’s beginning:

 …I approached Yuri Plyam at Castle Trading several weeks ago about the possibility of our partnering to form a series of commodities pools targeted at the investor with between $25K and $1 million.